flq/flq.github.io/markdown/2017/2017-07-05-So-you-need-a-websocket-server-like-now.md

 As it says

-> WebSockets the UNIX way<br>
+> WebSockets the UNIX way
-> Full duplex messaging between web browsers and servers
+  Full duplex messaging between web browsers and servers

 And it's awfully simple to use.
 STDIN becomes your input, STDOUT is your output.
 In other words, any old console application can become a Websocket server.